TL;DR

 5. Munetaka Murakami, 1B/3B

-Enter Japanese star Munetaka Murakami, who was officially posted for MLB teams earlier in November.
-The 25-year-old owns the single-season home run record for a Japanese player in Nippon Professional Baseball; he hit 56 in 2022.
-Murakami's slugging is what's set to draw interest on MLB's open market, despite some concerns over his strikeout rates and lack of defensive prowess.
+Consider Japanese star Munetaka Murakami, who was formally made available to MLB clubs this past November.
+This 25-year-old holds the single-season home run record for a Japanese player in Nippon Professional Baseball, with 56 dingers in 2022.
+Murakami's power hitting is expected to attract attention in MLB's free agent pool, notwithstanding some reservations about his strikeout tendencies and defensive limitations.

-Even if they keep Murakami in a limited role in 2026, allowing him to take Muncy or Freeman's starting jobs by 2027, there's plenty of reasons to think the Dodgers will be in on the left-handed slugger.
-If there's an environment where Murakami could contribute as a power bat while still adjusting to MLB in 2026, it's with the Dodgers.
+Should the Dodgers limit Murakami's role in 2026, potentially letting him assume Muncy or Freeman's starting positions by 2027, numerous factors suggest their pursuit of the left-handed slugger.
+If an environment exists where Murakami can contribute as a power hitter while adapting to MLB in 2026, the Dodgers would be that place.

 MORE: Full list of back-to-back World Series winners